-Rigorous hand-washing with plain soap and water is the most effective way to reduce the spread of illness (antibacterial soap is not needed for COVID-19).
+Rigorous handwashing with plain soap and water is the most effective way to reduce the spread of illness (antibacterial soap is not needed for COVID-19).
 Follow these guidelines to ensure effective hand hygiene in schools:

-- Practice diligent hand hygiene by washing hands with plain soap and water for at least 20 seconds (temperature does not change the effectiveness of washing hands with plain soap and water). - Facilitate regular opportunities for staff and students to practice hand hygiene:

-- Use portable hand-washing sites and/or alcohol-based hand sanitizer dispensers containing at least 60% alcohol, where sinks are not available. - Schools should use commercial hand sanitizer products that have met Health Canada's requirements and are authorized for sale in Canada. - Hand-washing should be encouraged upon school entry and before/after breaks and eating, using washroom and using frequently touched shared equipment. - Promote the importance of diligent hand hygiene to staff and students regularly.
-For example, display this hand hygiene poster at handwashing sites. - Ensure hand-washing supplies are always well stocked including soap, paper towels and where appropriate, alcohol-based hand rub with a minimum of 60% alcohol. - Staff should assist younger students with hand hygiene as needed. - Students may bring their own sanitizer or plain soap if they are on the list authorized by Health Canada or have a medical condition that requires specialized soaps.
-(See the List of Hand Sanitizers Authorized by Health Canada for products that have met Health Canada's requirements and are authorized for sale in Canada.) - If hands are visibly soiled, alcohol-based hand rub may not be effective at eliminating microbes.
+- Practice diligent hand hygiene by washing hands with plain soap and water for at least 20 seconds (temperature does not change the effectiveness of washing hands with plain soap and water). - Facilitate regular opportunities for staff and students to practice hand hygiene: - Use portable hand-washing sites and/or alcohol-based hand sanitizer dispensers containing at least 60% alcohol, where sinks are not available. - Schools should use commercial hand sanitizer products that have met Health Canada's requirements and are authorized for sale in Canada. - Handwashing should be encouraged upon school entry and before/after breaks and eating, using washroom and using gym/playground equipment. - Promote the importance of diligent hand hygiene to staff and students regularly.
+For example, display BCCDC's hand hygiene poster at handwashing sites. - Ensure handwashing supplies are always well stocked including soap, paper towels and where appropriate, alcohol-based hand sanitizer with a minimum of 60% alcohol. - Staff should assist younger students with hand hygiene as needed. - Students may bring their own sanitizer or plain soap if they are on the list authorized by Health Canada or have a medical condition that requires specialized soaps.
+(See the List of Hand Sanitizers Authorized by Health Canada for products that have met Health Canada's requirements and are authorized for sale in Canada.) - If hands are visibly soiled, alcohol-based sanitizer may not be effective at eliminating microbes.
 Soap and water are preferred when hands are visibly dirty.
-If it is not available, use an alcohol-based hand wipe followed by alcohol-based hand rub.
+If it is not available, use alcohol-based hand wipe followed by alcohol-based hand sanitizer.